 June 2, 1960 – The Daily Gleaner (Fredericton) – This article reports that by this date the spraying project is about two-thirds done, with sixty planes working the five airfields.

 September 10, 1960 – Moncton Daily Transcript – Aerial spraying operations were successful this year, but it may be necessary to carry out the program in 1961.

 DDT on 33,000 acres, Stearman [Blais et al. in Prebble 1975]

 A small spray program close to the northern boundary of New Brunswick was undertaken by FPL for the Quebec Forest Industries Association (QFIA).

 “The 1960 fire season showed up in force in the Southern Districts in mid July following a severe lightning storm on July 13th.
 By the 18th the Kamloops District had 4 TBMs, 4 Stearman, 1 Beaver, 1 Husky and a B17.
 These aircraft were operating from Kamloops, Blue River, Sicamous and Kelowna, and were hired from B.C., Alberta and the U.S.” [Gord Bell 2011]

 “Air tankers accounted for over 2100 flight hours in 1960, primarily in the Kamloops District.
-The program this season however, did not escape mishap.
+The program this season, however, did not escape mishap.
 Several landing accidents occurred at the Kamloops airport including an Avenger, Stearman and the B17, resulting in damage to aircraft only.
-On July 22, while actioning a fire near Kelowna, a Stearman operated by Airspray Limited of Westaskiwin struck trees and crashed into a ravine killing the young pilot from Alberta.
+On July 22, while actioning a fire near Kelowna, Stearman CF-LOA operated by Airspray Limited of Westaskiwin struck trees and crashed into a ravine killing the young pilot from Alberta.
 This was the first fatal firebombing accident in Canada.”
 [Gord Bell 2011]